 A nice summary of rural employment and industry topics (among other rural issues) is found in the Rural America At A Glance series, updated in the fall of each year.
 See the latest report in the series:

 During the 2000s, especially during the recession, rural areas lost about a quarter of their manufacturing jobs due both to overseas competition and increases in productivity.
 Despite subsequent gains, the number of manufacturing jobs in 2014 remained 20 percent below the 2000 level.
 This has been a major challenge for rural areas dependent on manufacturing, especially since rural production jobs in this sector have tended to pay better than available local alternatives.

 ERS research on business and industry focuses on the competitiveness of rural industries and businesses in the increasingly global economy, as well as their impacts on local communities.

-- Rural manufacturers do not lag urban manufacturers in the adoption of new methods and processes (see Rural Competitiveness: Results of the 1996 Rural Manufacturing Survey, AER-776, March 1999) although there has been some lag where local work force education levels are low.
+Rural manufacturers generally do not lag urban manufacturers in the adoption of new technologies or management practices, although there has been some lag where local work force education levels are low.
 Smaller plants are more likely to adopt new methods and practices in industrially diverse rural counties where there are more people in creative occupations (see the ERS data product on Creative Class County Codes), an indication that community context is important for innovation.

-- While recreation is often cited as a source of low-paying jobs, counties specializing in recreation fare well (see Recreation, Tourism, and Rural Well-Being, ERR-7, August 2005) on many measures of well-being, including wage levels and income.
-A central problem facing residents in these counties is high costs of housing.
+The footloose nature of much of rural manufacturing made it especially vulnerable to overseas competition.
+This has been especially marked in the apparel and textile industries (see U.S. Textile and Apparel Industries and Rural America for more on this topic).
+While recreation is often cited as a source of low-paying jobs, counties specializing in recreation fare well on many measures of well-being, including wage levels and income.
+A central problem facing residents in these counties is the high cost of housing.
 Manufacturing is particularly important in rural areas that are not favored by mountains, lakes, and climates attractive for recreation and retirement.